 Pass/No Pass encourages students to explore academic areas outside a major field.

-- Courses in the student's major field may not be taken under the Pass/No Pass policy except as all designated in Apprenticeship Programs, Criminal Justice, Fire Technology, Human Development, Pharmacy Technology, Registered Nursing, Women's Studies, Work Experience, and through credit by examination or assessment.
+1. Courses in the student's major field may not be taken under the Pass/No Pass policy except for major courses for associate degrees for transfer, courses for which Pass/No Pass is the only grading option, and units earned through credit by examination or assessment.